axelcournac/3C_tutorial/README.md

 ![quizzler_workflow](https://github.com/axelcournac/3C_analysis_tools.git/3C_analysis_tools/Capture du 2016-05-12 15:30:50.png)

-This repository contains several codes for the processing, vizualisation and analysis of 3C/Hi-C data.
+This repository contains several codes for the processing, vizualisation and primary analysis of 3C/Hi-C data.
 These codes were used during the INSERM workshop "Capturing chromosone conformation: toward a 3D view of genome regulation", May 9-13, Paris at Pasteur Institut.

 For queries or help getting these running, you can contact me on mail or open an issue at the github repository.